mibarar/LogisticRegression/README.md

 # LogisticRegression
-DEvelopment of a logistic regression from scratch
+Development of a logistic regression from scratch